DaleOnRails/Rails_Project1_FileCabinet/README.md

 # Purpose:
-Part 1 of my goal i have set myself: To complete 15 Rails applications in the 14 day holiday i have beetween terms in my Coding Bootcamp course @coderacademy Brisbane, Australia, so that i may acquire MAD TEKKERS in rails.
-Lesssssssss get eet!!!!!
+Part 1 of my goal i have set myself: To complete 15 Rails applications in the 14 day holiday i have beetween terms in my Coding Bootcamp course @coderacademy Brisbane, Australia.
+So that i may acquire MAD TEKKERS in rails, Lesssssssss get eet!!!!!

 ## Application